Symmetric operads in abstract symmetric spectra: Introduction

+We go on to proving the operadic rectification result cited above (see \refth{rectification.spectra}) using the notion of symmetric flatness which again holds for the stable \emph{positive} model structure on $R$-spectra.
+The key point here is that for a weak equivalence $y\colon Y \r Y'$ of $\Sigma_n$-equivariant spectra and a positively cofibrant $R$-spectrum $X$, $y \t_{\Sigma_n} X^{\t n}$ is again a stable weak equivalence.

+Sections \ref{sect--DAG}--\ref{sect--Deligne} are devoted to the above-mentioned applications.
+An appendix explains how the (weak) assumptions on our basic model category $\C$ can be weakened further.

 It is a pleasure to acknowledge the wealth of ideas that have helped to shape this paper.
-For us, a starting point was an observation by Lurie that guarantees both the existence of a model structure on commutative monoids in a model category~$\C$ and a rectification result \cite[Section~4.4.4]{Lurie:HA}.
+For us, a starting point was an observation by Lurie that guarantees both the existence of a model structure on commutative monoids in a model category~$\C$ and a rectification result \cite[\S4.5.4]{Lurie:HA}.
 It requires that $f^{\pp n}$ is a $\Sigma_n$-projective acyclic cofibration for all acyclic cofibrations $f\in\C$.
 Roughly, this means that $\Sigma_n$ acts freely on the complement of the image of this iterated pushout product.
 This is a harder condition than just asking that $f^{\pp n}/\Sigma_n$ is an acyclic cofibration.
 In fact, Lurie's condition is rarely satisfied in practice.
-It holds for chain complexes over a field of characteristic zero, but fails for the categories of simplicial sets or symmetric spectra in simplicial sets (even when endowed with the positive model structure).
+It holds for chain complexes over a field of characteristic zero, but fails for the categories of simplicial sets.